mulby/edx-documentation/en_us/course_authors/source/building_course/provide_overview.rst

    see how the description will appear to students.
 A sample About page opens in a new window.

-   If you make any changes, note that you may have to wait a moment for the content to auto-save before the changes appear on the page.
+   When you make changes, note that you may have to wait a moment for the content to auto-save before the changes appear on the page.

 .. _Add a Course Image: